Medically Reviewed By: Aaron Horn, LMFT, MA

 What is a therapist?

 A licensed therapist is a mental health professional that can work with individuals, couples, families, or groups in a therapeutic setting.
-Therapists have extensive schooling and training under their belt that allows them to do the deep, meaningful work that is therapy.
+Therapists have extensive schooling and training that allows them to do the deep, meaningful work that is therapy.
 There are many different kinds of therapists, and there are many different kinds of therapy.
 For example, there are marriage and family therapists, pediatric therapists, and people who specialize in specific conditions such as substance use disorder or eating disorders.
 Regardless of the issues they treat, therapists are skilled professionals who care about their clients.

 What does a marriage and family therapist do?